-Moving into a senior’s residence for the first time can be overwhelming time of change for some people.
+Moving into a senior’s residence for the first time can be an overwhelming time of change for some people.
 This is especially true if you’re unfamiliar with the different types of care that are available.
 Some seniors might benefit from the services provided by an assisted living residence, where they can live on their own but get extra help when they need it.
 Others require the type of comprehensive assistance offered in a complex care environment, where daily support is provided.
 Here are the main differences between these two kinds of care.

 Senior assisted living is designed for those who need help with some — but not all — of their daily tasks.
 Residents live in their own apartments but receive assistance for certain aspects of their everyday life, like bathing and housekeeping.
 People who need walkers or wheelchairs are welcome, but they must be able to get in and out of bed by themselves.